Highlights

 Day 3: Hike in Iztaccíhuatl-Popocatépetl National Park

 Wake up early this morning for your transfer to the incredible mountains of Iztaccíhuatl-Popocatépetl National Park.
-This park holds two of Mexico's tallest mountains: the famous active volcano Popocatépetl (meaning "smoking woman" in the Aztec language) and the snowcapped Iztaccíhuatl ("sleeping woman").
+This park holds two of Mexico's tallest mountains: the famous active volcano Popocatépetl (meaning "smoking woman" in the Aztec language) and the snowcapped Iztaccíhuatl (which translates to "sleeping woman").
 Depending on your preference and experience, you'll take one of the different trails through the park.

 Whichever way you hike, you'll gain sweeping views from the Paso de Cortés, which offers glimpses of the volcanic peaks, surrounding landscape, glaciers, forests, and valleys.
 As you walk along the trail, take notice of the native flora and fauna, including many species of fungi and, if you're lucky, the endangered volcano rabbit.